-There is fair amount of good practices to follow when constructing a spreadsheet.
+There is a fair amount of good practices to follow when constructing a spreadsheet.
 Sticking to them would require a tiny bit of effort but will go a long way in helping you and all stakeholders in the future.
 Of course, following such guidelines is annoying at first but will quickly become natural to you so it won’t come in the way of your work.
-Also, I have never seen a XLS, even relatively small in size, that manages to perfectly implement all such advice.
+Also, I have never seen an XLS, even relatively small in size, that manages to perfectly implement all such advice.
 However, striving for such high work standards is what matters and eventually makes you great at practice.

 Unless you have to do something “quick and dirty”, when timing is crucial, here are 3 principles to follow when crafting your beautiful files.